x5gtrn/hashnode-daisuke.masuda.tokyo/cmhoxt1v2000402jw3smie5ex.md

 * Review generated code before accepting to avoid regeneration

-* Use code editor for minor tweaks instead of AI regeneration
+* Use the code editor for minor tweaks instead of AI regeneration

 * Monitor token usage in project settings